-The Revd Canon Brian Mountford MBE was until recently Vicar of the University Church.
-The College also appoints one or two undergraduate Chapel Assistants each year to help organise and publicise chapel events.
+The College also appoints one or two undergraduate Chapel Assistants each year to assist the Chaplain in helping to organise and publicise chapel events.
 In addition, the Chaplain organises occasional services such as baptisms, marriages, and memorial services.
 In September he conducts the Annual Gaudy Service in College.

-Compline is said in South 45 every Tuesday during term time at 8pm.
+Compline is said in the Chapel every Tuesday during term time at 8pm.

-Do you have a suggestion that will improve the work of the chapel?
-Would you like to talk or have support from someone from the chapel?
-Please contact us:
+Do you have a suggestion that will improve the work of the Chapel?
+Would you like to talk or have support from someone from the Chapel?
+Please contact the Chaplain:

 Revd Canon Brian Mountford, The Chaplain